jjlim-smu/airflow-workshop/README.md

     extract_task >> transform_task >> load_task
 ```

-### Trigger the DAG (if not running)
+### Trigger the DAG
+Unpause the DAG by clicking on the switch button on the left (or top left)
-Manually trigger the DAG by clicking on the 'Play Button'
+- Give it awhile for Airflow to trigger the DAG.
+But if it still does not run after a few minutes, manually trigger the DAG by clicking on the 'Play Button'
 <br>

 <img width="1439" alt="image" src="https://user-images.githubusercontent.com/113248537/189493737-b1c160d6-25c7-4381-9ba4-f44a62971dc9.png">